fenton1000/mf-portfolio-five-big-boring-shop/README.md

 * If the user is logged in a comment and rating form will appear to allow the user to comment on and rate the product.
 If they have already commented on the product, this comment will appear highlighted as the user's, together with options to edit and delete the comment/rating.

-* When a user adds or edits a rating the overall product rating is updated accordingly.
+* **When a user adds or edits a rating the overall product rating is updated accordingly, as the average based on all the ratings to date for that product.**

 <details><summary>Fig. 4.6.1 Product Detail Page - Desktop</summary>
 <img src="documents/product-detail-section-desktop.png"